 Navigation

-A container for navigation links; these can be external (e.g. main site navigation) or internal links (e.g a table of contents).
+A container for navigation links; these can be to other pages (e.g. main site navigation) or to elements within the current page (e.g. a table of contents).

 Pagination

-A representation of a users progress through a set of individual tasks.
+A representation of a user’s progress through a series of discrete steps.

 Quote